Blended Course Map:CSD 709: Language Development and Disorders in School Age Populations: School Methods and Procedures in Speech Language Pathology

 Modality: Supplemental Model

 Activity Sequence: Pre-Class: Readings and a video example present new information, build knowledge, and prepare students for further activities that encourage deeper learning.
 In-Class: In groups, students will read their story using shared book reading techniques.
-Post-Class: Reflect on and evaluate the learning experience via a quick knowledge check which is done online at the end of class.
+Post-Class: Reflect on and evaluate the learning experience via a quick online knowledge check at the end of class.

 Objectives Supported: Unit 2/Language: Discuss and demonstrate the speech-language pathologist’s role in literacy.